davisdb1/ProvMASS/README.md

 # Provenance Capture Instrumentation #

 Provenance capture takes place through procedural instrumentation within the MASS framework and any multi-agent / spatial model classes.

-# Project Contents and Deployment #

-The ProvMASS project is